NavidRohim/JMWS/notes.md

 - ~~Make command object selection argument type~~
 - ~~Make temp strings into translation strings~~
 - ~~Add sharing request timeout (20 seconds)~~
-- Add command hooks to both Forges
 - ~~Check shared user permissions when deleting, modifying, etc (can user delete this? can the user update this?)~~
     - ~~Currently, an error is thrown.~~
 - ~~Quilt?~~ No. I have a feeling it will die soon.
 - ~~Option to disable share requests in config~~
-- Test on LAN
 - ~~Implement server config for sharing~~
 - ~~Add group syncing~~
 - ~~Change name of /share as it is quite common and to avoid confusion~~
-- Add server-wide object sharing (Admins can set up waypoints that are added to all clients)
+- ~~Add server-wide object sharing (Admins can set up waypoints that are added to all clients)~~
+- Add specific player request accepting, since player can recieve multiple requests.
+- Test on LAN
+- Add command hooks to both Forges

 # bugs
 - ~~/decline_share doesn't give text feedback~~ Resolved